Steve Kasper: Personal life

-Kasper is married and has 2 sons Jordan and Michael.
-Kasper who enjoyed his time with the Bruins still resides in Massachusetts living in Andover.
+Kasper is married and has two sons, named Jordan and Michael.
+Kasper, who enjoyed his time with the Bruins, still resides in Massachusetts in the town of Andover.

 Kasper started his own company in 1998 called Kasper Sports Management International.
-He would serve as a sports agent from 1998 to 2009, one of his clients was Chris Bourque son of his former teammate Ray Bourque.
+He would serve as a sports agent from 1998 to 2009, and one of his clients was Chris Bourque, the son of his former teammate Ray Bourque.
+Kasper has also stated Bourque is one of his close friends.